 This new Japan, as defined by its xenophobia and militarism, was unsustainable as the country moved into the 1940s.
 A catastrophic war marked by nationalistic brutality on the part of Japan’s armies in the Pacific ended with the bombings of Hiroshima and Nagasaki in 1945.
 Japanese artists responded to Japan’s humiliating defeat by turning “their back on the traditional Japanese culture implicated in World War II, instead taking inspiration from pre-war European and American avant-gardes.”26

 And while many of their contemporaries embraced Western influence, the Yamawakis retreated further into conservative values.
-Michiko took on a more traditional role beside her husband and mostly disappeared after the birth of their child.
+Michiko took on a more traditional role beside her husband and mostly disappeared from public after the birth of their child.
 Without the guiding hand of some of the Bauhaus’ most prominent Asian students, the didactic approach adopted across Japan was less robust than seen in the pedagogy of Kawakita’s Shikenchiku Kōgei Gakuin, reflecting the “processes of adaptation and appropriation of outside influences and technology that are a hallmark of modern Japanese society.”27

 However, the notion is something of a tautology.
 Yes, Japan had been heavily influenced by European design but only after Europe had adopted many Japanese artistic trends in the Japonisme of the 19th century.
 These ideals returned, albeit diluted, in the mid-1900s and represent a culmination of the strange diffusion that, without constant communication between East and West, otherwise might have seen two completely different modernist movements emerge in Europe and Asia.